By Valerie Coffey

 So, we picked Biloxi as a central Gulf of Mexico Coast location to be able to reach the Mardi Gras fun all along the Gulf Coast…which brings me to myth #1:

 Myth #1: New Orleans = Mardi Gras.
 The idea that you must go to New Orleans for Mardi Gras is a continual source of irritation to Gulf-Coasters.
 Mardi Gras is a big deal everywhere along the Gulf Coast from Galveston, Texas, to Pensacola, Florida (and further…having originated in medieval Europe).
 Every town worth the salt on its beaches in the US states of Texas, Louisiana, Mississippi, Alabama and Florida has numerous parades, events, crowds, and madness.
-Mobile is actually where the Mardi Gras tradition originated in 1703(!).
-Locals in Biloxi and Mobile, AL, and elsewhere told us that Mardi Gras in the French Quarter of NOLA is downright dangerous, even violent.
+Mobile, Alabama, is actually where the Mardi Gras tradition originated in 1703(!).
+Locals in Biloxi, Mobile, and elsewhere told us that Mardi Gras in the French Quarter of NOLA is downright dangerous, even violent.
 Crime is high.
 Visitors flood New Orleans for the few days leading up to Mardi Gras, and proceed to get as drunk as possible.
 It’s hard to find parking, food, drinks, or a bathroom in NOLA on Fat Tuesday.
-Considering our rather new RV, and my surgery-and-11-months-of-recovery after a rotator cuff tear sustained when a drunk kid picked me up and dropped me on New Year’s Eve in Las Vegas 2011/2012, it was the right decision for us.
+Considering our rather new RV, and my surgery-and-11-months-of-recovery after a rotator cuff tear sustained when a drunk kid picked me up and dropped me on New Year’s Eve in Las Vegas 2011/2012, avoiding NOLA on Mardi Gras was the right decision for us.

 “If you turn around for a second [on Bourbon Street during Mardi Gras], you’re likely to lose your friends in the crowd.”